Ernestine Elmore Charleston -- Orangeburg

-Arrangements will be announced later by Al Jenkins Funeral Home of Orangeburg
+Public viewing will be held from 3 to 7 p.m.
+Wednesday, Nov.
+4, at Al Jenkins Funeral Home of Orangeburg.

 Email condolences may be sent to aljenkinsfuneralhome@gmail.com.